gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 We're also bracing ourselves for what we’re anticipating to be the stormfront of [Gutenberg](https://wordpress.org/plugins/gutenberg/ "Gutenberg Wordpress plugins") for our WordPress projects.
 Once it's included in the WordPress Core, writing components in JavaScript for the Gutenberg editor will be necessary for every developer on a project.

-So I decided to dive into learning React by using a few courses and some experimentation.
+So I decided to dive into learning React with a few courses and some experimentation.
 I had the aim of building a site in [Gatsby.js](https://www.gatsbyjs.org/ "Blazing-fast static site generator for React") as a test for doing projects built entirely in React.

 ## Letting Go